Politics, Philosophy and Public Affairs (PPPA)

 About Politics, Philosophy and Public Affairs

-The Division of Politics, Philosophy and Public Affairs (PPPA) provides vibrant and innovative programs of study where students explore and examine the manner in which societies solve their social challenges.
-Through internships, study abroad opportunities, seminars, and field work, students also gain practical experience with decision-making and careers at the local, state, national, and global level.
+The Division of Politics, Philosophy and Public Affairs (PPPA) provides vibrant and innovative programs of study where students explore the manner in which societies solve social challenges.
+Through internships, study abroad opportunities, seminars, and field work, students also gain practical experience with careers at the local, state, national, and global level.

 Housed within the Interdisciplinary Arts and Science program at the University of Washington Tacoma, PPPA’s innovative curriculum combines theory and practice, and is an excellent choice for students interested in current events, public affairs, politics, government, ethics, human rights, economics, international studies, law, or social philosophy.
-Our faculty of active scholars are committed to undergraduate education; through small classes, extracurricular activities, and individualized internships, PPPA provides many mentoring opportunities for students.
+Our faculty of active scholars are committed to undergraduate education; through small classes, extracurricular activities, and individualized internships, PPPA provides many opportunities for students to work closely with faculty.

 Politics, Philosophy and Economics (PP&E) major